brokencircles/brokencircles.github.io/joinus.md

 # What you will get
 - Being part of a small, enthusiastic team running a unique project to develop a new idea in citizen engagement within the circular economy.
+- Increase your knowledge of environmental issues that will help as a stepping stone if you wish to continue to work in this area in the future
 - Be paid at minimum/living wage for your age.
 - Be supported in learning new skills
 - Be  supported in acting on own initiative